Kelly Huffman » Welcome to Second Grade!

 Mrs. Huffman's math group:

-• Lesson 27 Comparing and Ordering, Part 2
+• Lesson 49 Comparing Fractions, Part 2

 Writing:

-Current Writing Topic: How to
+Current Writing Topic: Informational

 • Review paragraph conventions and writing